Negotiation interview questions

 9. Ethics Matter More Than You Think

-10. Negotiation Skills Are a Career Lifeline
+10. Negotiation Skills Are a Professional Lifeline

 Negotiation isn’t just for interviews or big deals.
 It’s in everyday life—asking for help, managing people, dealing with clients.
 Employers want people who get this.
 Showing you’re always learning and improving makes you an asset.